gwakaf/weather-stats-app/README.md

 # ☀️ Weather Finder – Historic Weather Lookup for Event Planning
 ## Project Business Goal
-Help user to make an informed decision on event planning using wether statistics data for the last 10 years for the location of their choice.
+Help users to make an informed decision on event planning using weather statistics data for the last 10 years for the location of their choice.

 ## Project Development Goals
 - **Reliable Data Ingestion**: automated incremental daily ingestion of weather data with schema validation and built-in monitoring to ensure data quality.